-The Internal Audit Function of the Society in terms of its offices in Manchester and Liverpool are carried out by MHA Moore and Smalley LLP based in Preston Lancashire.
-The Society's Head of Internal Audit is also outsourced and the position of SIMF5 is held by Karen Hain of that firm.
-MHA Moore and Smalley report to the Society's Audit Risk and Compliance Committee (ARCC) on a quarterly basis on their findings from the audits carried out and agrees with the ARCC a five year plan and detailed one year plan each year.
-In addition the Head of Internal Audit also meets with the CEO on a quarterly basis to discuss any operational issues.
+The Internal Audit Function of the Society in terms of its offices in Manchester and Liverpool has been carried out by RSM UK Risk Assurance Services LLP (RSM) since the start of 2022 following a thorough tender process which was completed in 2021.
+During 2022, RSM have reported their findings from completed audits to the Society's Audit Risk and Compliance Committee (ARCC).
+In addition the Internal Audit Partner also met with the CEO on a quarterly basis to discuss any operational issues.